kentbull/did-webs-resolver/README.md

 # did:webs resolver

-A DID resolver did:webs and did:keri DIDs also compatible with the Universal Resolver.
+A DID resolver for did:webs and did:keri DIDs also compatible with the Universal Resolver.

 A demonstration of a `did:webs` service and resolver.
 Implements the `did:webs` [specification](https://trustoverip.github.io/tswg-did-method-webs-specification/).